The 7 best professional 3D printers in 2024

 Bring industrial performance to your desktop/Industrial 3d printing performance accessible.

-The Onyx Pro is a 3D printer produced by Markforged, a manufacturer based in the United States.
+The Onyx Pro (Gen 2) is a 3D printer produced by Markforged, a manufacturer based in the United States.

-It uses the Continuous fiber deposition technology to produce continuous fiber reinforced polymers, elastomers and thermoplastics parts using filament feedstock.
+It uses the Continuous fiber deposition and Fused Filament Fabrication technologies to produce continuous fiber reinforced polymers, elastomers and thermoplastics parts using filament feedstock.

 The Pro3 Plus is a 3D printer produced by Raise3D, a manufacturer based in the United States.